Your Rights and Responsiblities when Applying for Credit or Loans

 What should a debtor do if he or she is contacted by a collection agency?
 If the debtor owes the bill, arrangements for payment can usually be made.
 Any agreement to accept monthly payments is an accommodation on the part of the agency, not their legal obligation.
 However, most agencies, while they have a right to immediate payment of the entire balance, will accept reasonable efforts to pay.
 Remember, not having the money to pay does not relieve the obligation to pay, and a creditor may get a judgment against a debtor regardless of his or her ability to pay.
 If you enter a payment agreement, make sure the agreement is reduced to writing.

-If a debtor does not owe the bill he or she should let the agency know it.
+If a debtor does not owe the bill, or disagrees with the amount claiming to be owed, he or she should let the agency know it.
+It should be noted with respect to the latter though, that many agreements allow for the fees associated with the collection of past due amounts, such as collection agency fees, attorney fees, and/or court filing fees.
+As a result, the difference between the amount claimed to be owed and the amount believed to be owed may be justified in this manner.
 If the agency insists that the debt is owed, they may have to sue to prove it.
 If a debtor receives papers from a court, he or she must do something within the time specified by law.
 Ignoring the papers because a person does not owe the bill can lead to a default judgment and loss of the opportunity to contest the claims of the agency.

 Collection agencies are a legitimate, useful part of our commercial society.
 Without them, the cost of doing business would be much higher, and all consumers would pay for the few who abuse their credit.
 The vast majority of consumers pay their bills and have no contact with collection agencies.
 Since agencies charge the people who turn over accounts to them a percentage of the amount collected, most creditors would prefer to settle with their customers before their accounts are assigned to a collection agency.
 Most creditors also are understanding about legitimate inability to pay and are willing to make arrangements with their customers.